 Mathematical Variables: Is a 4% withdraw rate right?
 What about 3.5%?
 3.25%?
 (Update: Big ERN settled on 3.83%)You can drive yourself nuts arguing about the theoretical withdraw rates.
 The reality is all of the early retirees will earn *something* after they stop working, so this is less critical to me but still in the background.

 Market Variables: As our friend Big ERN points out, almost no one voluntarily retires at the bottom of a market, unless its a forced exit.
 This means as an early retiree, I’m asking “what if I exit at the top and the market drops 40%!?!”

-Health Insurance: Health Care in the US is basically a disaster.
+Health Insurance: Health Care in the United States is basically a disaster.
 We have to have a plan with one of the Big 4 for the contracted rates, but due to the prior and current administration’s unwillingness to enforce an individual mandate, I have no clue what health insurance will cost or what providers will be left. (yes, shoot me for being political, but the last administration struggled here too.
-2/3rds of the people who chose not to buy health insurance got a waiver, but still received a tax refund.
-The system doesn’t work if healthy people opt out of buying insurance).
+Two thirds of the people who chose not to buy health insurance got a waiver, but still received a tax refund.
+The system can’t mathematically function without healthy people purchasing insurance).
 In 2017, my employer provided insurance paid out more than $100,000 in claims which should not repeat itself, but it taught me the value of health insurance!